 6.3 The existing pond performs a flood attenuation function.
-The scale of this function and whether the pond performs this function efficiently in relation to its size is not clear.
+It is classified as a Secondary A Aquifer, and the Environment Agency should be consulted on its future use prior to development commencing.
+The scale of this function and whether the pond is an effective form of attenuation is not clear.
 Further Surface Water Assessment will be necessary to determine this.
-Alternative drainage solutions may be possible which release the pond or some of the pond for development.
-It may be possible to resolve drainage issues with other methods spread across the site including for example green roofs, attenuation tanks and smaller ponds.
+Alternative drainage solutions may be possible across the site including green roofs, attenuation tanks and smaller ponds.
 The sites geology - underlain by London Clay - prevents the use of infiltration techniques.
 A site wide Surface Water Drainage Strategy is required and this would need approval from the Council in its capacity as Lead Local Flood Authority.
-Local contributions to biodiversity improvements may also be appropriate to mitigate loss of the pond.